InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ### Create instances at start

-A definition or a module can be flagged as `createOnStart`, to be created at start (or when you want).
+A definition or a module can be flagged as `CreatedAtStart`, to be created at start (or when you want).
 First set the `createOnStart` flag on your module or on your definition.

-CreateAtStart flag on a definition
+CreatedAtStart flag on a definition

 ```kotlin
 val myModuleA = module {